Surgical Education and Training Program in Neurosurgery

 standard of safe, ethical and comprehensive care and leadership (information on the curriculum is available here).

-Each level of the Training Program has multiple training requirements which are detailed in the Training Program Regulations.
+Each level of the Training Program has multiple training requirements which are detailed in the SET Program Regulations.
 Trainees must complete the training requirements for their level to be considered for progress.
-Trainees who reach the maximum time allowed in their level without successful completion of all training requirements may be dismissed from the Training Program.
-The Training Program requirements are detailed in the Training Program Regulations and include the following areas:
+Trainees who reach the maximum time allowed in their level without successful completion of all training requirements may be dismissed from the SET Program.
+The SET Program requirements are detailed in the SET Program Regulations and include the following areas:

-Entry to Training Program is via a competitive selection process (information on application and selection is available here
+Entry to SET Program is via a competitive selection process (information on application and selection is available here

-The majority of the training is undertaken in clinical training posts accredited by the Board of Neurosurgery in Australian and New Zealand hospitals (information on the training posts is available here
+The majority of the training is undertaken in clinical training posts accredited by the Board in Australian and New Zealand hospitals (information on the training posts is available here

-their Training Program to ensure they receive a wide exposure to systems,
+their SET Program to ensure they receive a wide exposure to systems,

 supervisors and case mixes.

-On successful completion of the Training Program, the Chair of the Board of Neurosurgery recommends to the RACS the awarding of the RACS Fellowship in Neurosurgery (the FRACS).
+On successful completion of the SET Program, the Chair of the Board recommends to the RACS the awarding of the RACS Fellowship in Neurosurgery (the FRACS).